Chris Mulumba (defensive lineman)

-Chris Mulumba (born 10 October 1992) is a Finnish professional gridiron football defensive tackle for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-A judo champion in his youth, he played college football at Colorado and was selected eleventh overall by the Tiger-Cats in the 2021 CFL Global Draft.
+Chris Muana Mulumba (born 10 October 1992) is a Finnish professional gridiron football defensive tackle for the Stuttgart Surge of the European League of Football (ELF).
+A judo champion in his youth, he played college football at Colorado and was selected eleventh overall by the Hamilton Tiger-Cats in the 2021 CFL Global Draft.

-Mulumba has been named the Finnish Player by the Year by the Association of Sports Journalists in 2017, 2018, and 2021.
+Mulumba was named the Finnish Player by the Year by the Association of Sports Journalists in 2017, 2018, and 2021.

-Early years
+Early life

 Mulumba was born on 10 October 1992 in Helsinki, Finland.
-His parents, Annina and Etienne Mulumba, had immigrated to the country to escape conflict in their native Democratic Republic of the Congo the year before, and Chris grew up fluent in both Finnish and French.
+His parents, Annina and Etienne, immigrated to the country to escape conflict in their native Democratic Republic of the Congo in 1991, and Chris grew up fluent in both Finnish and French as a result.
+His father worked as a teaching assistant at a Finnish school while his mother worked as a nurse.

-He excelled in judo in his childhood, earning a black belt in the discipline.
-He was a three-time age-group national champion and represented Finland in international competitions.
+Mulumba excelled in judo in his childhood, earning a black belt in the discipline.
+He was a three-time age-group national champion, including twice at the under-20 level, and represented Finland in international competitions, winning a silver medal at the 2009 Nordic U20 Championships.
 He also wrestled for his high school.
 He credits his background in these sports with helping him with his hands, balance and leverage.

 Mulumba was introduced to American football through a friend at the age of 17, joining the Helsinki Roosters youth team.
 He compared the sport's one-on-one aspect to judo and figured he just had to win his matchup at the line of scrimmage on every play.
 Mulumba succeeded in the junior leagues and quickly earned a spot on the Finland under-17 national team.
-After being promoted to the Roosters senior team, he helped them win the Maple Bowl in 2012.
+He was promoted to the Roosters senior team in 2012 and helped them win the Maple Bowl that season.
 Soon afterwards Mulumba served his year of mandatory military service in the Finnish Army, training at the Defense Forces Sports School in Santahamina.
 He realized he could possibly earn a living by playing football, so he moved to the United States to pursue a career.